© Crown copyright 2021

-6.2 Advertising Standards Authority (ASA)
+3.2 Advertising Standards Authority (ASA)

 ASA deals with complaints about advertisements, promotions and broadcast adverts.
-ASA makes sure CAP and BCAP advertising standards codes are applied.
+ASA makes sure the Committee of Advertising Practice and Broadcast Committee of Advertising Practice (BCAP) advertising standards codes are applied.

-6.3 Committee of Advertising Practice (CAP)
+3.3 Committee of Advertising Practice (CAP)

 CAP writes the non-broadcast Advertising Code and provides pre-publication advice through its Copy Advice service.
 It approves UK TV and radio adverts through Clearcast and the Radio Advertising Clearance Centre.

-6.4 Trading Standards Institute
+3.5 Trading Standards Institute

 The Trading Standards Institute gives businesses general guidance on how to comply with consumer protection legislation.

-7. Relevant legislation
+4. Relevant legislation